srepac/pikvm-windows-monitoring/README.md

     </li>
 ```

-# nb, if you cannot have access to http://yourip:8085/data.json on pikvm, it's because your windows firewall blocked the port, add exception for this port on your firewall
+# NOTE:  if you cannot have access to http://yourip:8085/data.json on pikvm, it's because your windows firewall blocked the port, add exception for this port on your firewall

 visual :

 ![demo monitor info pikvm](https://github.com/user-attachments/assets/430f482b-bb53-42ac-ae81-c3ce247580fb)